-If you collect personal information as part of your NEH-funded award, you are responsible for protecting sensitive and confidential data.
-You must take all reasonable and appropriate actions to prevent the inadvertent disclosure, release, or loss of personal information.
+If you collect personal identifiable information (PII) as part of your NEH-funded award, you are responsible for protecting and storing it.
+You must take all reasonable and appropriate actions to prevent inadvertent disclosure, release, or loss of PII.
+Consult Protecting Personal Information | The National Endowment for the Humanities for more guidance.
+NEH is not liable if a recipient incurs an inadvertent disclosure, release, loss, or data breach of PII.